kelseykolsky/CompSkillsF16/Homework/HW0 Getting Started/HW0.md

 Homework files are now in the public course repository.

 1. So, there is no separate homework repository.
+If you have already created one, feel free to *rmdir* to remove it from the computer.
 2. You will turn in homework in a private repository for just you and me.
 So, you will not be able to see and comment on each others work directly in the repos.

 ## Things to do before end of class, **Thursday 30 August (class 3)**, or sooner